 Each of these campaigns has delivered business results including higher staff retention, improved performance (individually and corporately) and stronger business performance.
 And with 46% of senior managers viewing recognition programmes as an investment rather than an expense – (WorldatWork, Trends in Employee Recognition, 2013), employee engagement doesn’t sound so fluffy after all.

-If you would like to learn more about what Intergage can do to assist with engaging your employees, please send over some information and fill out our contact form.
+If you would like to learn more about what Intergage can do to assist with engaging your employees, come along to our Marketing Leaders Lunch.